lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 ========

 Assumption
-    Let's use in this example AWS S3 as starage for Terraform state files
+    Let's use in this example AWS S3 as a storage for Terraform state files

 Divide and rule
 ~~~~~~~~~~~~~~~